-Charli XCX Shows Off Body In Matching Plaid Set, Ahead Of New Single Release
+Charli XCX Shows Off Body In Matching Plaid Set Ahead Of New Single Release

 On Spotify, XCX has over 15.6 million monthly listeners, making her the 157th most-played artist in the world.

-Throughout her career, she has collaborated with a number of high profile names including BTS, Iggy Azalea, Ty Dolla $ign, Rita Ora, and David Guetta, to name a few.
+Throughout her career, she has collaborated with a number of high-profile names, including BTS, Iggy Azalea, Ty Dolla $ign, Rita Ora, and David Guetta, to name a few.

-To keep up with what Charli is up to, follow her Instagram account which boasts over 3.3 million followers.
+To keep up with what Charli is up to, follow her Instagram account, which boasts over 3.3 million followers.